 - When water does get through, it can become trapped inside the soil and not flow naturally

 - Because clay soil becomes hard and water does not get through, you can have drainage issues and excessive puddling

 If you have a clay soil lawn in Omaha, there are two things you need to be doing: aerating and overseeding.

 Lawn aeration is simply digging small holes throughout your lawn using a tool called an aerator.
 These holes are cylindrical ‘cores’ that are about 2.5 inches to 4 inches deep, separated every few inches throughout your entire lawn.

-Lawn aeration in Omaha is typically done in the fall after the dry summer months have hardened your lawn and it needs to be opened up to let water and air into the roots.
+Lawn aeration in Omaha is typically done in early spring or late fall.
 If you dig a small six-inch hole into your lawn and see that the roots of your grass don’t go down more than two inches into the soil, you need to aerate your lawn.

 The main benefits of lawn aeration in Omaha are: